marijnh/Eloquent-JavaScript/01_values.md

 {{index [number, notation]}}

-Fractional numbers are written by using a dot:
+Fractional numbers are written by using a dot.

 ```
 9.81